-Stage 3 is an advanced stage of mesothelioma.
-Tumors have begun spreading farther and faster in stage 3.
-Initial treatments include chemotherapy and radiation, but many stage 3 patients are still eligible for surgery.
+Stage 3 of pleural mesothelioma is considered an advanced stage.
+During stage 3, tumors have begun spreading farther and faster throughout the body.
+Initial treatments include chemotherapy and radiation therapy, but many stage 3 mesothelioma patients are still eligible for surgery.

 What Is Stage 3 Pleural Mesothelioma?

-In stage 3, mesothelioma tumors are still on one side of the chest.
-Tumors may also be in the pleural lining, diaphragm, and lining of the heart.
+In stage 3 of pleural mesothelioma, tumors remain on one side of the chest, but they may also be present in the diaphragm, pleural lining, and the lining of the heart.

 The difference between stage 2 and stage 3 of pleural mesothelioma is lymph node involvement.
 Like all cancers, mesothelioma spreads through the lymph system, so it is common to have nodes involved at this stage.

 Mesothelioma Stage 3 Symptoms